vicendominguez/gocommit/README.md

 BUGS to fix:

-- [ ] Currently you must be in your git root directory
 - [ ] The fucking `git diff --cached` is  not implemented using the `go-git` library.
 Currently is a shitty exec.

 ## Building from Source